 - Aluminum is a softer metal than copper, it damages much easier.

 - Because Aluminum is so soft, it expands more than copper does after heating up.
-The expansion and contraction as the wire heats and cools causes wires to creep out from underneath the screws that keep the wires in place.
+The expansion and contraction as the wire heat and cools causes wires to creep out from underneath the screws that keep the wires in place.
 Over time the swelling and shrinking of aluminum can cause loose connections.

-- Aluminum wire oxidizes when exposed to oxygen, creating a byproduct aluminum oxide, which can deteriorate your connection.
+- Aluminum wire oxidizes when exposed to oxygen, creating a byproduct of aluminum oxide, which can deteriorate your connection.

 - Aluminum wire corrodes at connections when exposed to moisture.

 How To Know If You Have Aluminum Wiring?
 Hire An Expert!!

 The best way to tell if your home has aluminum wiring is to hire a professional electrician to determine the extent of your wiring.
 At Home Service Heroes, our technicians are experts at home wiring and can check to see if your home has aluminum wiring and provide you with solutions tailored to your home.

 Complete system replacement – This option is the safest, but the more expensive option.
 Our electricians can do a complete system replacement.